macdonst/summit-phonegap-supercharge/lesson4.md

 ## Steps
 1. Open a new terminal window.

-2. If you are on Android device or browser you will run the following command to send your test push:
+2. If you are on Android device or browser you will run the following command to send your test push replacing the device ID with the one you obtained in module 2:

    Mac Terminal: